LuxuSam/PhysicalButton/README.md

 If you have other plugins installed that use GPIOs, make sure those plugins are also set to BCM mode.

-## Configuration
+## 🔧 Configuration 🔧
- To add a new button you have to click on the +.
+ To add a new button you have to click on the ➕.

  From there you must enter a button name, the used GPIO and the mode (NO or NC) of the button.

- In addition you have to specify a debounce time (or time after which the button activates) The last step is to either select Action or GCODE and then specify what should happen upon button activation
+ In addition you have to specify a debounce time (or time after which the button activates).
+ The last step is to either select Action or GCODE and then specify what should happen upon button activation.

- After an initial save you can still set the button name, GPIO mode, debounce time and activity.
+ After an initial save you can still set the button name, debounce time and activity.
- You are not able to switch from action to GCODE or from GCODE to action anymore for that button
+ You are not able to switch from action to GCODE or from GCODE to action anymore for that button.

+## ⚠️ Use at your own risk ⚠️
+  I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, gcode commands that you send with the buttons to your printer, ...).

+  When setting the plugin up corresponding to my instructions, nothing should happen.